SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/reference-third-party-css-styles.md

   - **js-thirdpartycss** as your solution name
   - **Use the current folder** for the location to place the files
-  - **no javaScript web framework** as the starting point to build the web part
+  - **No JavaScript framework** as the starting point to build the web part
   - **jQuery accordion** as your web part name
   - **Shows jQuery accordion** as your web part description